Novokshanov/ParaForge/README.md

-# Parallel Corpora Generator
+# ParaForge: Parallel Subcorpora Generator

-A command-line tool for generating parallel corpora from JSON files containing sentences with lemmas and tags.
+A command-line tool for generating parallel subcorpora from JSON files containing sentences with lemmas and tags.
+As a starting point for this project we've chosen [tsakorpus](https://tsakorpus.readthedocs.io/) corpora data scructure as a baseline.

 ## Overview